Persistent memory for AI coding tools

 Step 2

 One config paste into Claude Desktop or Cursor.
-The AI gets 5 tools: read files, write files, update memory.
-Works with VS Code Copilot and Windsurf too.
+The AI gets tools to read, write, and update memory — the same config works for VS Code Copilot and Windsurf too.

 Step 3